AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-9.md

 # Like & Dislike

 Common on may social media systems, but also on other sites is the ability to like or dislike a chirp, item or such.

 We delve into creating the Like/Dislike whilst also looking at other parts of the Laravel ecosystem.

 We already have a good layout for the Chirps, so let's start on adding our new feature.

 ## The Voting Problem

-Before we go any further we need to look at the problem of Chirps, Votes and Users.
+Before we go any further, we need to look at the problem of Chirps, Votes and Users.

 In the crudest form: